wajihaabbasi/airbnb_database/README.md

 ## Database Schema (EER Diagram)

-The database schema is meticulously designed using an Enhanced Entity-Relationship (EER) Diagram, illustrating the entities, their attributes, and the relationships between them.
+The database schema is meticulously designed using an Entity-Relationship (ERD) Diagram, illustrating the entities, their attributes, and the relationships between them.
 The diagram is logically grouped for clarity, reflecting different functional areas of the Airbnb platform.

-![EER Diagram] C:\Users\wajih\OneDrive\Desktop\Air Bnb
+![ERD Diagram] (ERD_visual.png)